Big Island Hawaii, USA Travel Guide

 Puako Petroglyph Archaeological Preserve near Waikoloa showcases ancient rock carvings.

-The island has a broad spectrum of public and private attractions for all interests.
+The island has a broad spectrum of governmental and non-governmental attractions for all interests.

-Beyond the well-known sites, the Big Island has many hidden gems, providing unique and less-crowded experiences.
+Beyond the well-known sites, the Big Island contains a lot of hidden gems, providing unique and less-crowded experiences.

 These spots offer a chance to discover the island's quieter, more secluded beauty, perfect for those seeking to explore beyond typical tourist routes.